 Since Duyag’s paternal grandfather engaged in farming to earn an income, he decided to go down the same path to make the farmhouse productive while also making use of the terrain around it.

 “I became involved in farming and realized that income is usually seasonal, particularly during the rice harvest,” the marketing officer explained.

-Rice is the farm’s main produce and is mainly sold to rice dealers while a certain amount is withheld for the consumption of the farm’s guests and its owning family.
+Rice is the farm’s main produce and is mainly sold to rice dealers while a certain amount is withheld for the consumption of the farm owners and their guests.

 As a way to augment their income from rice farming and welcoming guests, Duyag and his family started growing other crops such as calamansi, avocado, and vegetables which they either sell or use in dishes when accommodating guests.

 “Three years ago, we planted calamansi shrubs and it has become a source of income for us and it’s also used as the main ingredient for our signature welcome drink,” Duyag said.

 He added that the vegetables are also grown for personal consumption for both the owning families and the farm’s guests.